Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US009/03.design/Readme.md

-# US 006 - To create a Task
+# US 009 - To request a visit to a land

 ## 3. Design - User Story Realization